fcorrea16/SimonSays/README.md

 Fernanda Correa at General Assembly WDI 2015.

 Game done with javascript, jquery, html5, and css3.
-Also, the css includes style to works on mobile devices.
+Also, css includes styling for mobile devices.